 California breweries are required to complete and file a beer manufacturer tax return, each month including months with no activity.

-You may file using form BOE-501-BM, Beer Manufacturer Tax Return.
+You may file using form CDTFA-501-BM, Beer Manufacturer Tax Return.
 The return is due on or before the 15th day of the month following the reporting period.
 A return filed or payment made after the due date, regardless of whether any tax was due, will incur a penalty of $50 or 10% of the tax due, whichever is greater, plus any accrued interest.

 In determining the alcoholic beverage tax due on the sale of beer in bottles or cans, the quantity sold shall be computed in accordance with the following table listed below.